MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 Our **[Name]** survey is just the starting point to open a rich dialogue with your team.
 Use your results as the basis for ongoing conversations that lead to continuous improvement over time.​

-The ACT conversation tools within Viva Glint help you work together on areas that make a difference in your team’s performance and employee engagement by:​
+The ACT conversation tools within Glint help you work together on areas that make a difference in your team’s performance and employee engagement by:​

 - Giving directions to keep the team on track and avoid going too broad or deep
 - Providing guidelines for prioritization and decision-making.